leon-ai/docs.getleon.ai/docs/packages-modules.md

 ::: tip
 - Creating a module is one of the best way to contribute in Leon!
 Before doing that, please make sure you review [this document](https://github.com/leon-ai/leon/blob/develop/.github/CONTRIBUTING.md) <3
-- For example, you could think about creating a todo list module *(for such module, the Leon's NLP should be improved)*.
+- For example, you could think about creating a to-do list module *(for such module, the Leon's NLP should be improved)*.
 Check out the [roadmap](https://roadmap.getleon.ai) to see what is in the pipeline.
 - Don't hesitate to [open an issue](https://github.com/leon-ai/leon/issues/new/choose) if you have any questions.
 :::